 1 c. of petite green lentils, rinsed

-1 – 2 c. vegetable stock or no chicken stock (a vegetarian product from Imagine Foods)
+1 – 2 c. vegetable stock or chicken stock, low sodium

 1 small yellow onion, peeled